How to Clean Solar Panels Yourself: Save Money in 2023

 How To Turn off Solar Panels For Cleaning

-Before starting how to clean solar panels yourself, follow your user manual or inverter manufacturer’s shutdown instructions.
+Before starting to clean solar panels by yourself, follow your user manual or inverter manufacturer’s shutdown instructions.
 Shut down DC systems.
 The Solar Supply Main Switch shuts down AC systems.

 • Check the weather before turning off the panels.